 Continuing through to modern times, mounted units can do things patrolmen in cars often can’t such as jump a curb, turn into a tight alley and even chase down a suspect fleeing on foot through a narrow stretch.

-Mounted officers can maneuver in various terrains such as thickened woods, dirt paths and mountains for search and rescue, to track a suspect or locate evidence.
+Mounted officers can maneuver in various terrains where other units cannot, such as thickened woods, dirt paths and mountains for search and rescue, to track a suspect or locate evidence.

-It’s amazing how many crimes are deterred by a mounted officer who can see and be seen up to one-half mile away.
+It’s amazing how many crimes are deterred by a mounted officer who can see and be seen up to a half mile away.

-Most people don’t know about or understand the full significance, power and dire need of a mounted unit.
-Law enforcement officers on horseback are vitally important to the public safety and the safety of patrol officers while receiving hundreds of positive contacts with the public daily using the horse as the equalizer.
+Most people are unaware of the full significance and dire need of a mounted unit.
+Law enforcement on horseback are vitally important to public safety while promoting positive interaction with the horse in the community.

 Continuing through to modern times, Mounted units can do things patrolmen in cars often can’t like jump a curb, turn into a tight alley, and even chase down a suspect who's fleeing on foot through a narrow stretch.